SamYStudiO/es-theme-next-pixel/TRANSLATION.md

 Spanish
 - Everything need to be translated

+Portuguese/Brazialian
+I made separate files for both languages, but both use actually same translations, translated files for both need to be check then.

 Please if you see something wrong even with **OK** languages, just tell me or make a pull request.